-No UN protection for Congo’s threatened Nobel-winning doctor
+UN protection back for threatened Nobel-winning Congo doctor

-Congo’s government “has been very vocal about being committed to Dr. Mukwege’s and his hospital’s security and we will not be able to provide international protection indefinitely, especially with all the other challenges” and the U.N. mission’s expected reduction in Congo, said the official, who spoke on condition of anonymity in order to discuss it.
-“That is why we need to work toward a greater involvement of national security forces.”
+The peacekeepers were withdrawn from Dr. Denis Mukwege’s hospital earlier this year amid the coronavirus pandemic.
+They have trained Congolese security forces for such protection work in the future.

-Separately, the spokesman for the U.N. secretary-general, Stephane Dujarric, told reporters Tuesday that “the personal security of Congolese personalities is a responsibility of the national authorities.”
+On Tuesday, the U.N. noted that Congo’s government has pledged to protect the doctor and that the U.N could not provide protection indefinitely.
+The spokesman for the U.N. secretary-general, Stephane Dujarric, told reporters that “the personal security of Congolese personalities is a responsibility of the national authorities.”

 The death threats against Mukwege, famous for his work with survivors of sexual assault at Panzi Hospital in eastern Congo, have drawn condemnation from U.N. human rights chief Michelle Bachelet, Amnesty International and others.
-Hundreds of people reportedly marched in support of Mukwege in recent days in Bukavu, where his hospital is located.
+Hundreds of people reportedly marched in support of Mukwege in recent days in Congo’s eastern city of Bukavu, where his hospital is located.

 Mukwege has had U.N. protection over the years since he survived an assassination attempt in 2012 while returning to his home.